tjblaette/getitd/README.md

 9. Filter insertions and ITDs independently, require
     - at least two different supporting reads
     - a minimum variant allele frequency (VAF) of 0.006 %

+## getITD wrappers - running getITD without the commandline
+getitd.py automatically saves the parameters used for any analysis to the config.txt file in the respective analysis output folder.
+This file can be used to rerun getITD on the same or any other sample using the exact same analysis parameters without passing these explicitely on the command line, using the getitd_from_config_wrapper.py script.
+Alternatively, such a config.txt file can be generated directly and for any sample by  make_getitd_config.py.
+This script provides a simple graphical interface where the desired analysis parameters can be entered.
+This script was mainly intended to facilitate the use of getITD on Windows but also runs on Linux and Mac: The generated config.txt file can be passed to a second wrapper script, getitd_from_config_wrapper.py, which initiates getITD analysis using the provided config file.
+Placing a config.txt file in the same directory as getitd_from_config_wrapper.py as well as the FASTQ file(s) to analyze, double-clicking the wrapper script will start the respective analysis of all of the provided FASTQ files.

+### Wrapper to create config.txt file

+### Wrapper to run getITD using existing config.txt file